REACH Action Space

 This initiative supports the training needs of physicians in rural practice, provides undergraduate medical students and postgraduate residents with rural practice experience, and increases rural physician participation in the medical school selection process.

-- Rural eMentoring BC
+- Rural eMentoring BC (ReMBC)

 This is an online mentoring program that connects rural high school students to post-secondary student mentors.
 UBC students can apply to become mentors.
+ReMBC hosts a variety of events throughout the year which are free to attend.
+Participants don't need to be a part of the program to join.

 - Healthcare Travelling Roadshow